 *Note if the topic of circumcision comes up -- explain that this is something Jewish people did to set themselves apart from other people.

-Do: Show children the symbols and discuss the meaning of them.
+Do: Show children the symbol shapes and discuss the meaning of them.

 Say: The Holy Spirit came to Cornelius and his household, just as it had to Peter and his Jewish friends on Pentecost.
 Cornelius and his household were Gentiles (non-Jews).
 So this is sometimes called the Gentile Pentecost!
 Symbols of the Holy Spirit are flame and dove.